Many thanks to Dimitri Desmidt from VMware, NSBU for providing the Design details of Multi-Location and Federation.

 None of us can stop thinking about how 2020 has changed the way we go about our daily tasks.
 Going to school, going to the store, going out to eat — going anywhere at all.
 But now, for the first time, we are not even going to work!
 Everyone has been pushed to work from home.
 This change has a wide-ranging set of variables that need to be addressed, from the business limits on resources for connectivity to the employee’s limits on remote resources of space, privacy, and uninterrupted concentration.

 The overnight reliance on remote, personal, shared services for connectivity from the worker to the corporation has forever put an end to the idea of a security perimeter.
-Zero Trust Architecture (ZTA) has moved from being an academic discussion to persistent customer requests for solutions.
+Zero Trust Architecture (ZTA) has moved from being an academic discussion to a persistent customer requests for solutions.
 This shift is furthered by the timely release of the US National Institute of Standards and Technology’s NIST Special Publication 800-207 ZTA Guide.
 At the same time, we now see numerous security industry vendors claiming their products will provide Zero Trust.

 Naturally, many VMware customers want Continue reading

-The current reality has pushed users, applications, and data to the edge of the network where traditional perimeter security solutions have historically fallen short.
+The current reality has pushed users, applications, and data to the edge of the network —where traditional perimeter security solutions have historically fallen short.
 Threat actors know this, of course, and have spent the past nine months targeting the weakest link in the security stack: the user.

 Email and web browsing continue to be popular attack vectors.
 Security vendors have beefed up web and email security, but issues with legacy architectures are letting some attacks slip through.
 Information and context derived from advanced threat intelligence remain the most powerful weapons in a security team’s arsenal.
 Advanced technologies such as artificial intelligence and machine learning can help scan, detect, and warn at scale, but they’re not bulletproof.
 Increasingly sophisticated threat actors, powered by AI and ML, are finding ways to evade threat detection.